Read Before You Leave – Singapore

 The Singapore International Festival of Arts, an annual extravaganza of exhibitions, theatre and music in May, is a major drawcard, as is the Singapore Food Festival in July.
 Expect masterclasses, neighbourhood culinary tours and plenty of exclusive eats.

 Singapore National Day, the Hungry Ghost Festival honouring memories of the deceased and the brilliant light installations of the Singapore Night Festival all happen in August.
-The Formula One Grand Prix is September’s big-ticket event – you’ll need to book your accommodation well in advance.
+The Formula 1 Grand Prix is October's big-ticket event – you’ll need to book your accommodation well in advance.

-Come October, the annual Hindu celebration of Deepavali (also known as Diwali) brings light displays, traditional dancers, rangoli (an art form using colourful sand to create patterns on the ground) and tantalising sweets to Little India.
+Come the tail end of October, the annual Hindu celebration of Deepavali (also known as Diwali) brings light displays, traditional dancers, rangoli (an art form using colourful sand to create patterns on the ground) and tantalising sweets to Little India.

 Safety in Singapore